Last updated

 Coin Metrics Market Data Feed provides access to historical and real-time data from the world’s leading spot and derivatives crypto exchanges.
 We offer all of the fundamental market-related data types including tick-by-tick trades, quotes, order book snapshots, candles, and more.

 Coin Metrics offers a vast assortment of data for hundreds of cryptoassets.
-The Python API Client allows for easy access to this data using Python without needing to create your own wrappers using requests and other such libraries.
+The Python API Client allows for easy access to this data using Python without needing to create your own wrappers using requests

 To understand the data that Coin Metrics offers, feel free to peruse the resources below.